2008 Dakar Rally

-Cancellation
+Postponement and Relocation

 The rally was cancelled on 4 January 2008, due to safety concerns in Mauritania, following the killing of four French tourists there on Christmas Eve, December 2007.
 France-based Amaury Sport Organisation (ASO), in charge of the 6000 km rally, said in a statement they had been advised by the French government to cancel the race.
 They said direct threats had also been made against the event by "terrorist organizations".
 Before the start of the race, rally director Étienne Lavigne had approved the Mauritanian legs only after two stages planned for Mali were scrapped.
 An Al-Qaeda affiliate organization was blamed for the cancellation.

-On 4 February 2008, the ASO organised the Central Europe Rally, with a Hungary to Romania route, as the rescheduled and relocated race, which technically is part of the lineage of the Dakar Rally, as the ASO held all entries over to the event, which lasted only one year.
-A new race, keeping the Dakar Rally name, was organised in South America in 2009 and was held until 2019, where in 2020 the race moved to Saudi Arabia.
+On 4 February 2008, the ASO organised the Central Europe Rally, with a Hungary to Romania route, to occupy the gap left by the cancellation of the event, as part of the new Dakar Series.
+The event only lasted one year.
+The Dakar Rally was relocated to South America from 2009 until 2019, and in 2020 the event moved to Saudi Arabia.

 Entrants

-As of December 2007 there were 245 motorbikes, 20 quads, 205 cars, and 100 trucks.
-A total of 570 teams from various countries (50) were entered, up from 510 in 2007.
+As of December 2007 entrants included 245 motorbikes, 20 quads, 205 cars, and 100 trucks.
+A total of 570 teams from various 50 countries were entered, up from 510 in 2007.

 All entries were deferred to the Central Europe Rally.
-110 motorbikes, 19 quads, 91 cars, and 40 trucks took the start of the Central Europe Rally.
+110 motorbikes, 19 quads, 91 cars, and 40 trucks started the Central Europe Rally.